 Bike maintenance courses

 We run bike maintenance courses for all abilities: from beginner to professional.
 Courses take place at our “Bike Back” workshop in Bristol and are taught by qualified teaching mechanics.
 We have an excellent selection of quality tools and equipment - and everyone gets their own work station and tool board.
 We work hard to create a supportive environment using a learner-centred approach.

 Our "mobile bike mechanic" service was set up for employers and event organisers who want to encourage healthy lifestyles and green travel.
 Dr Bike enables organisations to treat their staff or customers to a free bike safety check and service of key components.
 Our qualified mechanics come to your workplace or event and provide tips and advice, as well as making sure bikes are safe and running smoothly.
 Common mechanical issues are a key reason why people are put off cycling: Hiring a Dr Bike is a great way to reward cyclists and encourage others to give it a try.
 There is also the option to add on cycling talks and cycle skills training.

-Thanks to funding from several local authorities, we are able to offer free cycle stands to small businesses and community organisations across the West of England.
+Thanks to funding from several local authorities (and charitable trusts), we offer free cycle stands to small businesses and community organisations across the West of England.
 This helps organisations without a large 'sustainable transport' budget to enable staff and visitors to cycle, whilst boosting their green credentials.